mackenzie-norman/PCB-Climber/little-notebook.md

 ## Gave up on genomic representation (for now)
 - Got most of it working, had a hard time with rotation (I was lazy and tried chat gpt code)
 - Now something is causing the components to escape placement bounds

+## Working well but running into a weird bug where I get a score of 1 (should be impossible)